Migrate from Legacy Faust

 Writing GraphQL Queries

-The biggest hurdle when migrating from GQty to Apollo is that now you will need to write queries manually.
-You just need to identify the data that your pages and components need and try to request the appropriate fields.
+The biggest hurdle when migrating from GQty to Apollo is the need to write queries manually.
+You need to identify the data that your pages and components need and try to request the appropriate fields.

 With GQty you didn’t have to write any queries, but you relied on query introspection based on usage.
 So you would have to do something like this: